 How to Make Cranberry Meatballs

 - Start by smoking your meatballs.
 These meatballs are a combination of pork and beef, with some additional seasoning ingredients.
 Sometimes we’ll also add some dried cranberries to our cranberry meatballs (especially if we’re serving them around the holidays).
-Smoke the meatballs at 225 degrees for roughly 1 hour (or until the internal temperature of the meatballs are 165 degrees F.
+Smoke the meatballs at 225 degrees for roughly 1 hour, or until the internal temperature of the meatballs are 165 degrees F using a good instant read thermometer.

 - While the meatballs are smoking make the sauce.
-This sauce is so simple (only 4 ingredients!): canned cranberry sauce, red wine (we use Pinot Noir), brown sugar, and Dijon mustard.
+This sauce is so simple (only 4 ingredients!).
+Combine the canned cranberry sauce, red wine, brown sugar, and Dijon mustard in a sauce pan over medium heat.
 That’s it!
 Simmer together and keep warm.

 - Once the meatballs are done, add them to the sauce.
 If you’re taking this to a holiday party transfer everything to a slow cooker, and keep it warm.